-Tips for the most amazing gluten free white bread recipe
+Tips for making the most amazing gluten free white bread recipe

-Tip #4 – Use the golden flax seeds.
-They are new for us here at Gluten-Free-Bread.
-I found them at Whole Foods, labled golden flax seed meal.
+Tip #4 – Use golden flax seeds.
+You can find them online and at Whole Foods, labeled golden flax seed meal.
 The texture is different from regular ground flax seed – the golden variety seems finer.